-Response: We have a follow up study planned that tests our oxidative stress hypothesis and aims to prevent the phenotype we report in this manuscript.
-This newer work, while closely related, is well beyond the scope of the current study and is better served as an entirely separate report.
+We have a follow up study planned that tests our oxidative stress hypothesis and aims to prevent the phenotype we report in this manuscript.
+This newer work, while closely related, is well beyond the scope of the current study and we believe is better served as an entirely separate report.
+We have amended our discussion to state that while oxidative stress is one potential mechanism, this report does not conclusively prove that hypothesis to be true.